joonasmkauppinen/yle-campus-lunch-list/README.md

 - [`/api/current-day-menus-nocache`](https://yle-campus-lunch-list.vercel.app/api/current-day-menus-nocache) - Returns the same response as `/api/current-day-menus`, but the response is never cached.

 - `/api/revalidate/current-day-menus` - Revalidation endpoint for the root page.
 This is using [Next's On-demand Revalidation feature](https://nextjs.org/docs/basic-features/data-fetching/incremental-static-regeneration#on-demand-revalidation).
-Cannot be accessed without a secret token.

 ## Resources